 CTAE MS and HS Pathways

 Senior students are eligible to earn a medallion at graduation in the following areas: advanced academic, fine arts, foreign language, and/or career tech.
-To earn a medallion, students must be a member of an honor society and have completed at least 3 courses within their area of completion, as well as additional requirements here.
-To qualify, students must complete a Pathway Verification Form and turn it into their honor society sponsor by February 17th, 2022.
+To earn a medallion, students must be a member of an honor society and have completed at least 3 courses within their area of completion, as well as additional requirements located here. .
 If a student qualifies for a medallion in multiple areas, they will receive a “pin” for each additional pathway.
 Students will only receive 1 medallion.

 If you plan to apply for a Pathway Medallion in Spring, please note that the Community Service project is required this year.
 You can use project/volunteer hours that have been completed for other service areas.
 You will be required to document the work and hours completed and have the service hours signed off by the supervising adult (coordinator).

 Please note the minimum hours required per pathway medallion: